This Hawaiian Pizza is the perfect combination of salty and sweet.

-The toppings for a Hawaiian Pizza start with classic pizza sauce, mozzarella cheese, ham, and pineapple.
-For mine, I like lots of ham, THICK SLICES OF PINEAPPLE, and red onion.
+The toppings for this homemade pizza start with classic pizza sauce, mozzarella cheese, ham, and pineapple.
+For mine, I like to also add chunks of red onion.

 What movie pairs well with pizza and beer?

 I recommend I Think We’re Alone Now.
-This was a good movie (the end could have been a little more clear), but if you are a fan of apocalyptic genres then this one is for you.
+This was a good movie (the end could have been a little clearer), but if you are a fan of apocalyptic genres then this one is for you.
 Plus, Peter Dinklage is in it and I have a hard time passing on his movies.
-He’s is so good in everything from comedy to drama.
+He is so good at everything from comedy to drama.

 What beer pairs well with Hawaiian Pizza?

-Forever with my trusty Jiffy pizza crust, I decided that a thick crust was my go-to.
-For this pizza, I used 3 packages of Jiffy pizza crust boxes plus 1-1/2 cup lukewarm water.
-Add to a bowl and stir to combine until there are no chunks.
+Forever with my trusty Jiffy pizza crust recipe, I decided that a thick crust was my go-to.
+For this pizza, I used 3 packages of Jiffy pizza crust boxes plus 1 cup of warm water.
+Add to a bowl and stir to combine until a ball of dough is formed.

 Cover the bowl with a towel and let rise for 20-30 minutes.